BZemba87/lastseen/README.md

 <h2 align ="center"><img src = "public/ESLint.jpg"></h2>

+## Note:  Eslint started causing a number of compiling issues for me so tutor support suggested I uninstall it completely as it is already built into the react app and I didn't need the other version I had install.
+I uninstalled the other version and my project was able to compile again with no issues.

 # Deployment
 - This React application is deployed to Heroku.
 Please follow the steps below: